schitresh/computer_science/operating_system/11_memory_management.md

   - Used if a process can be moved from one memory to another during execution

 ### Page Table
-- Data structure used by OS to keep track the mapping between logical and physical addresses
+- Data structure used by OS to keep track of the mapping between logical and physical addresses
 - Contents of Page Table Entry (PTE)
   - Frame Number (or Address Translation Bit): Frame number in which the page is present (physical address)
   - Present/Absent Bit (or Valid/Invalid Bit): If the page is not present, it is called Page Fault
   - Protection Bit: Specifies protection like read, write, etc.
   - Reference Bit: Whether the page was referred in the last cycle or not
-  - Caching Enabled/Disabled: Caching is disabled when the lastest info is required
+  - Caching Enabled/Disabled: Caching is disabled when the latest info is required
   - Modified Bit (or Dirty Bit): If a page is modified, it has to be written or saved somewhere on page replacement
 - The size and format of PTE can vary depending on the architecture of the system and the OS